atk4/data/docs/model.rst

 Hooks
 =====

-- beforeSave [not currently worknig]
+- beforeSave [not currently working]

   - beforeInsert [only if insert]
     - beforeInsertQuery [sql only] (query)